eiakoji-me/blog/content/posts/dsa-road-to-mastery/back-to-the-fundamentals.md

 Eventually, it all came to a head.

-In one interview for a role I genuinely wanted, I faced a DSA problem — _[Jack and Jill](https://github.com/eiakoji-me/dsa-fundamentals-01/blob/main/arrays-and-strings/jack-and-jill.java)_.
+In one interview for a role I genuinely wanted, I faced a DSA problem — _{{< newtab "https://github.com/eiakoji-me/dsa-fundamentals-01/blob/main/arrays-and-strings/jack-and-jill.java" >}}Jack and Jill{{< /newtab >}}_.
 For nearly an hour, I was paralyzed, trying to figure out a solution.
 No insights surfaced, no direction emerged, and I couldn't write a single line of meaningful code.
 Just the rising tide of panic and the slow, brutal unraveling of my confidence.

 I walked away from that experience defeated — but not destroyed.